JeffreySarnoff/RollingFunctions.jl/README.md

-each step# RollingFunctions.jl
+# RollingFunctions.jl

 ### Roll a function over data, run a statistic along a [weighted] data window.

-#### Copyright © 2017 by Jeffrey Sarnoff.
+#### Copyright © 2017-2018 by Jeffrey Sarnoff.
 Released under the MIT License.

 -----